Last statue of dictator Francisco Franco removed from Spanish soil - KESQ

 Franco ruled Spain from the late 1930s and thousands of executions were carried out by his nationalist regime during the Spanish Civil War and in the years that followed.

-After the war he was seen by many as the last surviving fascist dictator and was ostracized by the United Nations.
+After the war, Franco was seen by many as the last surviving fascist dictator and was ostracized by the United Nations.
 His regime was partly rehabilitated during the Cold War because of Franco’s staunch anti-communist ideology.

 In 2007, the Spanish government passed the Law of Historical Memory, which formally condemns the Franco regime.
 Symbols connected to Franco must be removed from public view, the law stipulates.